Georgia-Tech-CS2340/cs2340-codestyle/guide.md

 # Java /  Checkstyle

 For Java, [Checkstyle](https://checkstyle.org/) is used, which is a static code analysis tool that helps programmers write Java code that adheres to a coding standard.
 For this class, *the coding standard is provided* in the form of a Checkstyle configuration file.
-It can be [downloaded directly from github](https://raw.githubusercontent.com/jazevedo620/cs2340-codestyle/master/cs2340_checks.xml), and is based off of the one used in CS 1332, Data Structures & Algorithms.
-More details on each check can be found in the [official Checkstyle documentation](https://checkstyle.sourceforge.io/checks.html).
+It can be [downloaded directly from github](https://raw.githubusercontent.com/jazevedo620/cs2340-codestyle/master/cs2340_checks.xml), and is based off of the one used in CS 1332, Data Structures & Algorithms. **It is important that you run this configuration file on the most recent version of Checkstyle (as of writing this), Checkstyle 8.24.** More details on each check can be found in the [official Checkstyle documentation](https://checkstyle.sourceforge.io/checks.html).

 In addition, there are some examples of compliant/noncompliant example code provided: